-The requirement for independence is also assessed as having been met
+The requirement for independence is also assessed as having been met.

-The Nomination Committee has continued to discuss requirements for diversity based on, among other instances, the Code's requirement for stipulating how the diversity policy has been applied.
-In this instance, as the diversity policy, the Nomination Committee has chosen to use Rule 4.1 of the Code which states that the Board is to exhibit diversity and breadth of qualifications, experience and background.
-Furthermore, the company is to strive for equal gender distribution.
-In addition to what has already been stated regarding the Board members' background and experience, it is noted that the proposed Board comprises three women and four men.
-Subsequently, the gender distribution is 43%/57% which, according to the Nomination Committee, is in accordance with the requirement for an equal gender distribution.
+The Nomination Committee has continued to discuss requirements for diversity based in part on the Code's requirement for stipulating how the diversity policy has been applied and has chosen to use Rule 4.1 of the Code, which states that the Board is to exhibit diversity and breadth of qualifications, experience and background, and strive for an equal gender balance.
+In addition to what has already been stated regarding the Board members' background and experience as well as the importance of continuity for the continued work of the Board, it is noted that the gender balance will be less equal than in previous years as the members proposed for re-election include two women and four men, resulting in a gender distribution of 33.3%/66.7% for the proposed Board.
+According to the Nomination Committee, this is in accordance with the requirement for an equal gender balance.

-Proposed fees to the members of the Board, as well as remuneration for committee work, have been prepared by the three members of the Nomination Committee who are not members of Ratos's Board.
+Proposals regarding fees to the members of the Board as well as remuneration for committee work have been prepared by the four members of the Nomination Committee who are not members of Ratos's Board.